enzo-prism/infobell-it-2/docs/redesign-plan.md

 # Infobell IT Website Redesign Plan

-This document captures how to rebuild the infobellit.com marketing site inside the Next.js codebase while preserving every page and the original written content captured in `/site-rebuild/www.infobellit.com`.
+This document captures how to rebuild the infobellit.com marketing site inside the Next.js codebase while preserving every page and the original written content captured in the legacy export (`/site-rebuild/www.infobellit.com`, kept outside the repo for size).
+A curated copy of the Blue Book HTML lives in `legacy-bluebook/` so report data remains reproducible without checking in the entire site.

 ## Objectives
 - Mirror the legacy site’s information architecture, copy, assets, and CTAs so the redesigned site remains content-equivalent.